azhang/blepcoin/_posts/2018-09-17-unification.md

 ## Competitive Advantage

 Ocean Protocol seems like the closest competitor in terms of features.
-Ocean has the advantage of supporting private data processing.
 Unification has the advantage of go-to-market speed due to being a protocol, not a blockchain.
 Unification also provides an SDK with extensive documentation to make onboarding much simpler and more feasible, and the advantage of giving End Users the control of where their data can go.
 Ocean Protocol's beta is planned to be released Q4 2018.

 ## Tokenomics and Token Utility